YU000jp/logseq-plugin-multiple-assets/readme.md

 #### Trigger `💾 Upload multiple assets`

-- From the Block context menu (to open the options on right-click the bullet)
+- From the Block context menu (to open the options, right-click the bullet that has the desired property)
 - As slash command

 #### Plugin Settings